ZykeWasTaken/zyke_lib/README.md

 -   ox_target
 -   qb-target
--   We also offer every script without target functionality
+-   We are now using a most-fitting approach for our releases, which means some features may require a target system if it fits the best

 ## Dependencies